David Keith (racing driver)

-David Keith (December 27, 1973 – October 22, 2020) was an American professional stock car racing driver and spotter.
+William David Keith (December 27, 1973 – October 22, 2020) was an American professional stock car racing driver and spotter.

 Racing career

 Keith started racing go-karts at age nine and went on to win multiple championships.
 He went on to race in the NASCAR Winston Cup Series and the NASCAR Busch Series.

 Death

 Keith died on October 22, 2020, at the age of 46.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)